Teen Girl Killed in Route 93 Crash - NewsBreak

 Teen Girl Killed in Route 93 Crash

 A teenage girl was killed and the driver seriously injured in a crash early Monday morning on Route 93 in Manchester with a driver from Fremont.
-State Police said a 2014...wokq.com
+State Police said a 2014...shark1053.com

 A teenage girl was killed and the driver seriously injured in a crash early Monday morning on Route 93 in Manchester with a driver from Fremont.
-State Police said a 2014...wokq.com
+State Police said a 2014...shark1053.com

 Comments / 0